mazedigital/association_output/README.md

-# Association Output for Symphony: Inline XML (in development)
+## Association Output for Symphony: Inline XML

 When working with associated entries in Symphony, you usually need two Data Sources to fetch all your content: